A defective product has left you or a loved one sick or injured. Now is the time to ask:

-Whether it’s through the negligence of overworked or poorly trained medical professionals, or federally mandated testing procedures not being followed properly, millions of U.S. health care consumers have been unwittingly exposed to health risks.
-When these research and development processes aren’t properly adhered to, the results can be deadly.
+Whether it is through the negligence of overworked or poorly trained medical professionals, or federally mandated testing procedures not being followed properly, millions of U.S. health care consumers have been unwittingly exposed to health risks.
+When these research and development processes are not properly adhered to, the results can be deadly.

-For over four decades, the legal team at Burg Simpson Arizona have represented thousands who’ve suffered serious side effects from dangerous drugs or who’ve have sustained serious injuries from unsafe medical devices.
+For over four decades, the legal team at Burg Simpson Arizona have represented thousands who have suffered serious side effects from dangerous drugs or who have have sustained serious injuries from unsafe medical devices.
 Get in touch with us today by calling 602-777-7000, or by filling out a FREE Case Evaluation form here.

 National Tier 1 Ranking | Best Law Firms 2019

 OUR ONGOING MASS TORT CASE AREAS

 A NATIONAL DANGEROUS DRUGS AND MEDICAL DEVICE LEADER